-Cardholder account overdrafts may arise from maintenance fee assessments on our GPR cards or from purchase transactions that we honor on GPR or gift cards, in each case in excess of the funds in the cardholder's account.
-We are responsible to the banks that issue our cards for any losses associated with these overdrafts.
+Cardholder accounts may become overdrawn as a result of maintenance fee assessments on our GPR cards or from purchase transactions that we honor on GPR or gift cards, in each case in excess of the funds in the cardholder's account.
+We are responsible to the banks that issue our cards for any losses associated with these overdrawn balances.
 Overdrawn account balances are therefore deemed to be our receivables due from cardholders, and we include them as a component of accounts receivable, net, on our consolidated balance sheets.
 The banks that issue our cards fund the overdrawn account balances on our behalf.
 We include our obligations to them on our consolidated balance sheets as amounts due to card issuing banks for overdrawn accounts, a current liability, and we settle our obligations to them based on the terms specified in their agreements with us.
 These settlement terms generally require us to settle on a monthly basis or when the cardholder account is closed, depending on the card issuing bank.

 We generally recover overdrawn account balances from those GPR cardholders that perform a reload transaction.
-In addition, we recover some purchase transaction overdrafts through enforcement of payment network rules, which allow us to recover the amounts from the merchant where the purchase transaction was conducted.
-However, we are exposed to losses from unrecovered GPR cardholder account overdrafts.
+In addition, we recover some overdrawn account balances related to purchase transaction through enforcement of payment network rules, which allow us to recover the amounts from the merchant where the purchase transaction was conducted.
+However, we are exposed to losses from any unrecovered overdrawn account balances.
 The probability of recovering these amounts is primarily related to the number of days that have elapsed since an account had activity, such as a purchase, ATM transaction or fee assessment.
 Generally, we recover 50-60% of overdrawn account balances in accounts that have had activity in the last 30 days, less than 15% in accounts that have had activity in the last 30 to 60 days, and less than 10% when more than 60 days have elapsed.